 - Art.
 82 GamblA and Art.
 85 of associated Implementing Ordinance

 Furthermore, the legal basis for the processing of personal data arises from Art.
 6 para.
 1 a) and f), and especially explicit consent from our customers to process the personal data pertaining to them for one or more specific purposes.

 2. Scope of processing of personal data

-Our processing of our customers' personal data is restricted to those data that are required to provide a well-functioning website as well as our content and services.
-Our customers' personal data are processed solely for the purposes agreed with them or if another legal basis exists (within the scope of the GDPR or Swiss data protection legislation).
+Our processing of our customers' and suppliers personal data is restricted to those data that are required to provide a well-functioning website and our contents and services as well as for the fulfilment of the contract.
+Our customers' and suppliers personal data are processed solely for the purposes agreed with them or if another legal basis exists (within the scope of the GDPR or Swiss data protection legislation).
 This may arise, for example, from technical necessity, contractual or legal requirements, or prevailing interests, i.e. for legitimate reasons, or if you expressly consent.
-Only those personal data which are actually required for the execution and management of our duties and services are collected, such as managing the customer relationship, providing our services, managing our games and contracts, complying with legal requirements, sales and payment transactions, responding to questions and concerns, information about our products and services as well as their marketing, and support for technical issues.
+Only those personal data which are actually required for the execution and management of our duties and services are collected, such as managing the customer relationship, managing the supplier relationship, providing our services, managing our games and contracts, complying with legal requirements, sales and payment transactions, responding to questions and concerns, information about our products and services as well as their marketing, and support for technical issues.

 3. Your rights

 Rights of the person affected (data subject rights)

 You have the right to request information about your personal data which is processed by us within the framework of the data protection legislation applicable to you and to the extent given therein (such as in the case of the GDPR).
 In particular, you may request information about the purposes of processing, the categories of the personal data, the categories of recipients who are or were provided with your data, the planned retention period, the existence of a right to the rectification, deletion or restriction of processing, the origin of your data if this was not collected by us, as well as the existence of an automated decision-making tool, including profiling.